 Some people with osteoarthritis try complementary or alternative therapies – such as acupuncture and aromatherapy – and find them helpful.

-However, there's often a lack of medical evidence to suggest they're effective and they generally aren't recommended by the National Institute for Health and Care Excellence (NICE).
+However, there's a lack of medical evidence to suggest they're effective and they generally are not recommended by the National Institute for Health and Care Excellence (NICE).

 GPs no longer prescribe chondroitin and glucosamine on the NHS because there’s no strong evidence that they are effective as a treatment.

-Generally, supplements can be expensive and NICE recommends that they shouldn't routinely be offered on the NHS.
+Generally, supplements can be expensive and NICE recommends that they should not routinely be offered on the NHS.

 Rubefacients are available as gels and creams that produce a warm, reddening effect on your skin when you rub them in.
 Several rubefacients have been used to treat joint pain caused by osteoarthritis.

-However, research has shown that rubefacients have little effect in improving the symptoms of osteoarthritis and NICE therefore doesn't recommend their use.
+However, research has shown that rubefacients have little effect in improving the symptoms of osteoarthritis and NICE therefore does not recommend their use.